100 Sights in Krakow, Poland (with Map and Images)

 Kościół pw. Świętego Augustyna i Świętego Jana Chrzciciela w Krakowie Zygmunt Put / CC BY-SA 4.0

-Church of St. Augustine and St. John the Baptist – a Roman Catholic parish church and monastery of the Norbertine nuns located in Krakow at 88 Kościuszki Street, in Zwierzyniec.
+Church of St. Augustine and St. John the Baptist – a historic Roman Catholic parish church and monastery of the Norbertine nuns located in Kraków, in district VII Zwierzyniec at 88 Tadeusza Kościuszki Street, in Zwierzyniec.
 Together with the adjacent Norbertine monastery, it forms the largest historic complex of the city after Wawel.

 Wikipedia: Kościół św.
 Augustyna i św.
 Jana Chrzciciela w Krakowie (PL)